How effective are your leadership habits?

 1. Know me

 If you have some idea of what makes me tick in terms of my values that would be wonderful.
-If you took a little time to understand what motivates me, what frustrates me and what really annoys me that would work as well.
+Taking a little time to understand what motivates me, what frustrates me and what really annoys me that would work as well.
 If you had any idea what’s stopping me from doing the best job I can for you and what’s getting in my way that would be nice.

 2. Show me